DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             the lower bounds of the last item in the section.
         </li>
         <li>
-            Let’s break this into 2 statements:
+            Let's break this into 2 statements:
             <ol>
                 <li>
                     <code>